Aiming for the Early Social Implementation of Synthetic Fuels

-Synthetic fuels produced from CO2 captured from industrial exhaust gases and/or the atmosphere and from hydrogen derived from renewable energy sources are carbon-neutral fuels that can suppress the amount of CO2 emissions throughout the entire product lifecycle.
-In this way, they can contribute to reducing greenhouse gas emissions in society.
+Synthetic fuels include renewable energy-based synthetic fuels (RE-based synthetic fuels) and biomass-based synthetic fuels (bio-based synthetic fuels).
+The former are produced from CO2 captured from industrial exhaust gases and/or the atmosphere and from hydrogen derived from renewable energy sources, while the latter are produced from synthesis gas obtained by gasifying biomass.Synthetic fuels can suppress CO2 emissions throughout the entire product lifecycle, thereby contribute to reducing greenhouse gas emissions in society.

-The ENEOS Group aims for the early establishment of synthetic fuels production technology and their social implementation with the support of the Green Innovation Fund (GI Fund),* which selected this project in April 2022.
+The ENEOS Group aims for the early establishment of synthetic fuels production technology and their social implementation with the support of the Green Innovation Fund (GI Fund),*1 which selected this project in April 2022.

 A project whereby the government will support enterprises engaged in management issues towards becoming carbon neutrality by 2050, which Japan has declared as a goal, for a period of ten years, covering from research and development and demonstration to social implementation.
 It covers energy-related industries including hydrogen and fuel ammonia industries, transport and manufacturing-related industries, and household and office-related industries.